bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 Added 0 files, modified 14 files, removed 0 files
 ```

-We've got a new merge commit with the change ID of `orl`, with the 2 parents specified.
+This creates a new merge commit with the change ID of `orl`, with the 2 parents specified.
 Note that you can specify as many parents as you want, and Jujutsu can still merge them.
-(I'm only specifying 2 here, so I can add more later.)
+(I'm only specifying 2 here, so I can add more later manually.)
 Here's what the commit graph looks like at this point:

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mlog[39m